They were now free, so it seemed until they saw the Egyptian soldiers coming towards them. How were they going to get out of this?

 See, God doesn’t want you to mishandle what he is about to give you, so you better prepare for it.

-If he wants you to move to a new place, how about you do some research about the place and starting parking some small stuff.
+If he wants you to move to a new place, how about you do some research about the place and start packing some things.
+This can help motivate your faith.

 Elisha told the two kings in 2 Kings 3 to dig ditches, they had to do this before they saw any water.
 It could be that you need to dig your ditches right now.